StevenLoaiza/Machine_Learning/README.md

-# <a id="simple" href="https://github.com/StevenLoaiza/Machine_Learning/blob/master/Introduction/Machine%20Learning%20-%20A%20simple%20approach.ipynb">A Simple Approach</a>
+# <a id="simple">A Simple Approach</a>
-<p> A Brief Introduction to the world of Machine Learning.
-In this article we begin with two easy to understand supervised learning concepts (Linear Regressions & K- Nearest Neighborhood Method)</p>
+A Brief Introduction to the world of Machine Learning.
+In this article we begin with two easy to understand supervised learning concepts [Linear Regressions & K- Nearest Neighborhood Method](https://github.com/StevenLoaiza/Machine_Learning/blob/master/Introduction/Machine%20Learning%20-%20A%20simple%20approach.ipynb)

 # <a id="tree" href="https://github.com/StevenLoaiza/Machine_Learning/tree/master/Decision%20Trees"> Decision Trees</a>